Norman Thomas: Causes

 Thomas was one of the few public figures to oppose President Roosevelt's incarceration of Japanese Americans following the attack on Pearl Harbor.
 He accused the ACLU of "dereliction of duty" when the organization supported the forced mass removal and incarceration.
 Thomas also campaigned against racial segregation, environmental depletion, and anti-labor laws and practices, and in favor of opening the United States to Jewish victims of Nazi persecution in the 1930s.

 Thomas was an early proponent of birth control.
 The birth-control advocate Margaret Sanger recruited him to write "Some Objections to Birth Control Considered" in Religious and Ethical Aspects of Birth Control, edited and published by Sanger in 1926.
 Thomas accused the Catholic Church of hypocritical opinions on sex, such as requiring priests to be celibate and maintaining that laypeople should have sex only to reproduce.
 "This doctrine of unrestricted procreation is strangely inconsistent on the lips of men who practice celibacy and preach continence."

 Thomas also deplored the secular objection to birth control because it originated from "racial and national" group-think.
 "The white race, we are told, our own nation—whatever that nation may be—is endangered by practicing birth control.
 Birth control is something like disarmament—a good thing if effected by international agreement, but otherwise dangerous to us in both a military and economic sense.
 If we are not to be overwhelmed by the 'rising tide of color' we must breed against the world.
 If our nation is to survive, it must have more cannon and more babies as prospective food for the cannon."

-Thomas was also very critical of Zionism and of Israel's policies toward the Arabs in the postwar years (especially after the Suez Crisis) and often collaborated with the American Council for Judaism.

 Later years

 After 1945, Thomas sought to make the anti-Stalinist left the leader of social reform, in collaboration with labor leaders like Walter Reuther.
 In 1961, he released an album, The Minority Party in America: Featuring an Interview with Norman Thomas, on Folkways Records, which focused on the role of the third party.

+Thomas actively campaigned for Lyndon B. Johnson in the 1964 presidential election.
+He was critical of Johnson's foreign policy, but praised his work on civil rights and poverty.
+Thomas called Johnson's opponent Barry Goldwater a "personable man with good stands on domestic issues" but also described him as "the greatest evil" due to his views on foreign policy.